 Updated August 7, 2018.
 If you have an update on a bill, let us know!
 Palak@faircarelabs.org

 This bill was scheduled to be heard by the Labor Committee of the California State Assembly on April 18, 2018, but was withdrawn from the agenda.

 Passed out of Judiciary Committee on April 11, 2018 but failed to come to the full floor for a vote in this legislative session.

 Enacted March 23, 2018.

 Having a hard time finding the "Marketplace Contractor" legislation?
 So were we, because they attached it to a taxation bill.
 Jump to chapter 451, page 100, of the taxation bill text.
 The Tampa Bay Times reported on this "Florida lawmakers approve last-minute change on behalf of powerful lobbyist."

 Enacted March 21, 2018.

-The Times Free Press reported on the legislation in the Senate, reporting on sponsor Senator Watson likening "the marketplace platforms to business advertising in newspapers".
+The Times Free Press reported that sponsor Senator Watson likened "the marketplace platforms to business advertising in newspapers".

 We invite Senator Watson to talk to a Handy worker, who will explain that marketplace platforms set the rates of workers, charge workers fines for changing their work schedule, facilitate payments and change rates of workers according to reviews.